celalceken/OOPCourseCodeSamples/lecture10/README.md

     Dynamically resizes.
     Allows duplicates.
     Maintains insertion order.
+    ArrayList does not automatically shrink when elements are removed.
+However, you can manually reduce its size using the trimToSize() method.
+This reduces the capacity of the ArrayList to the current size of the list, releasing any extra memory.

 ### Lists-Vector (Dynamic Array)
     The size of the array is determined at runtime and can be resized during execution.